ahvega/elementor-logos-slider/readme.txt

 == Changelog ==

+= 1.1.0 =
+* Added smooth fade-in/fade-out transition effect for logos
+* Added controls to enable/disable fade effect
+* Added slider to adjust fade width

 = 1.0.0 =
 * Initial release

 == Upgrade Notice ==

+= 1.1.0 =
+Adds smooth fade-in/fade-out transitions for logos at the edges of the slider container.

 = 1.0.0 =
 Initial release of the Elementor Logos Slider plugin.